 Phase 5: Deployment and Closure

-- Data from the Test Data Repository is moved into the remaining Non-production regions of the application as a part of Deployment process.
+- Data from the Test Data Repository is moved into the remaining Non-production regions of the application as a part of the Deployment process.
 This completes the Risk mitigation process of the Test regions for that application.

 - Change in the Test Data Request process will be communicated to the application testing and development teams.